james-see/datingappdeck/deck.md

-DATING IN 2020
+DATING IN 2020 IS BROKEN
 ===============

-Daniel Golman
+A Paradigm Push By Daniel Golman - October 2020
-2020/10/20

 ////

-First Slide
+Make Meaningful Connections Not Hookups
 -----------

-* For splot silide, you must wrote more than 2 slashes
+* Dating Apps are skewed towards superficiality
+* Successful matches are few and far between
+* Each person's definition of success is different
+* The way criteria for selection of partners is framed is skewed to specific types of people and mindsets

 ////